liferay/liferay-docs/develop/tutorials/articles/maven/creating-liferay-maven-plugins-from-command-line.markdown

 ## Next Steps [](id=next-steps-lp-6-2-develop-tutorial-2)

-Next, we'll explain how to deploy your plugins to Liferay Portal using Maven:
+To learn how to deploy your Liferay Maven plugins to Liferay Portal, please refer to the following tutorial:

 [Deploying Liferay Plugins with Maven](http://www.liferay.com)